 - Leverage the knowledge of our experienced team of drug developers that have deep expertise in the field of obesity, the function of MetAP2 inhibitors and metabolic diseases.
 Our management team has deep expertise in obesity and related metabolic diseases, the function of MetAP2 inhibitors, the strengths and weaknesses of current treatments for obesity and the ability to recognize the potential of novel therapies for the treatment of obesity.
 Our team is complemented by highly experienced external consultants and collaborators in the areas of drug discovery, development and regulatory approval. - Maintain flexibility in commercializing and maximizing the value of our development programs.
 While we intend to develop and commercialize beloranib for indications such as PWS and other rare conditions causing obesity, we may enter into strategic relationships with biotechnology or pharmaceutical companies to realize the full value of beloranib or our other earlier-stage development programs.
 For beloranib, we may enter into one or more strategic relationships to access broader geographic markets or additional indications.
 These relationships could focus on specific patient populations and their caregivers, on regional development, or on distribution and sales of beloranib. - Development of other potential product candidates.
-We have a second program focused on the delivery of MetAP2 inhibitors with targeted tissue distribution that shows early promise in animal models of abdominal obesity, fatty liver and type 2 diabetes.
+We have a second program focused on the delivery of MetAP2 inhibitors with targeted tissue distribution that shows early promise in animal models of NASH, nonalcoholic fatty liver disease and abdominal obesity.
 Our lead MetAP2 inhibitor in this class of molecules is called ZGN-839.
-We believe that compounds such as ZGN-839 will have utility in the treatment of type 2 diabetes in humans and will further cause improvements in cardiovascular risk factors including low density lipoprotein cholesterol.
 We plan to advance multiple candidate drugs into early development to establish clinical proof of concept, safety and tolerability of these molecules as a way to leverage our internal know-how in metabolic diseases and the effects of MetAP2 inhibitors.
 These compounds, typified by ZGN-839, could provide additional short-term value to our company through focused development partnerships and collaborations.